kgsws/doom_ace/readme.md

 That is, no The Ultimate Doom, no The Final Doom, no Anthology.
 The same version is distributed with SHAREWARE.

-(Why is there so many different 1.9 versions?)
+(Why are there so many different 1.9 versions?)

 ## How to run this
 Generated binary is called ACE.
 It has to be provided as a command line parameter to the game as response file.